-All the programmes identified above are important for economic growth and poverty reduction; hence, they will all be implemented.
-The following is the order of implementation; all the six programmes should, however, be allocated some resources, in proportion to their priority:
+All the programmes identified are important for economic growth and poverty reduction and they should all be implemented.
+The following is the order of implementation.
+All the six programmes should, however, be allocated some resources in proportion to their priority:

-- BESSIP Extension
+- 1. BESSIP Extension

-- Integrated Functional Literacy
+- 2. Integrated Functional Literacy

-- Skills Training
+- 3. Skills Training

-- Equity
+- 4. Equity

-- High School Improvement
+- 5. High School Improvement

-- Tertiary Education.
+- 6. Tertiary Education.